 - Strong support to enhance learning environment and to balance more routine clinical work

-- Research opportunities – residents are productive; several have received research grants and/or research awards
+- Research opportunities – residents are productive; many have received research grants and/or research awards

-- All pathologists’ offices and both frozen section labs have at least a dual teaching head; several rooms have multihead teaching microscopes including an 18-head teaching microscope
+- All pathologists’ offices and both frozen section labs at QEII HSC have at least a dual teaching head; several rooms have multihead teaching microscopes including an 18-head teaching microscope

-- The Saint John based rotation exposes the residents to a variety of cases in a capacity of a junior pathologist (under supervision of the faculty).
+- The Saint John, NB based rotation exposes the residents to a variety of cases in a capacity of a junior pathologist (under supervision of the faculty).
 The SJRH busy service gives the residents an opportunity to test their diagnostic skills before the final exam and contributes to their functioning independently in a diagnostic laboratory.
-The rotation allows the residents to get to know the maritime Pathologists and the resources available.
+The rotation allows the residents to get to know more maritime pathologists and the resources available.

 - Development of strong examination skills with biannual in-house exams and annual RISE exam